 Dr. Mitchell is an expert on the works of Nobel laureate Toni Morrison.
 She has lectured nationally and internationally on Morrison's works and has conducted seminars for audiences ranging from high school teachers to international scholars on Morrison's works.
 She is a founding member and past officer of the Toni Morrison Society, and she currently serves as a member of the Toni Morrison Society's Board of Directors.

 Dr. Mitchell founded Georgetown University's African American Studies Program in 2003 and served as its first director from 2003-2013.
-She currently directs the Minority Mentoring Program, a program for Georgetown undergraduate students of color who are interested in becoming professors.
+She currently directs the Mentoring Future Professors of Color Program (formerly the Minority Mentoring Program), a program for Georgetown undergraduate students of color who are interested in becoming professors.
 She is a member of several professional organizations, including the College Language Association, the Toni Morrison Society, the American Studies Association, and the Modern Language Association.
-She has also worked and is available as a consultant for diversity training, inclusive teaching initiatives, and progressive curricular reforms.
+She is available as a consultant for diversity training, inclusive teaching initiatives, and progressive curricular reforms, all areas of her expertise.